top of page

 Need one to one support?

-Book a therapy consultation to explore preparation, integration, and psychedelic-informed therapy for yourself.
+Want to explore preparation, integration, and psychedelic-informed therapy for yourself.

 Our TNP DISCLAIMER: